knausb/pinfsc50/cran-comments.md

 This is a data only package used by another package I'm working on.

+## Resubmission
+This is a resubmission.
+In this version I have:

+updated CRAN URL to canonical form (https:// vs http://)

 ## Test environments
 * local ubuntu 16.04 LTS, R 3.3.2